-Your core manufacturing brand positioning is the beliefs that you, as a company, stand for.
-They serve as the compass that guides your brand story, actions, behaviors, and your decision-making process.
+Your core manufacturing brand positioning is the set of beliefs that you, as a company, stand for.
+It serves as the compass that guides your brand story, actions, behaviors, and decision-making process.
 As we’ve learned over the past year, there will be times in business when you have to make tough choices.
 But when you have core values that constantly remind you of what’s important to your business and to the people you’re serving, making the right decision becomes an effortless task.
 Your manufacturing company’s brand values serve as the foundation for the brand or manufacturing firm’s success, so it’s important you know how to develop core brand values that effectively tell your story.

 Be Clear and Focused

-Choosing a manufacturing firm’s brand values is not a decision that should be taken lightly, and brand values should not be chosen simply because they are trendy.
+Aligning your manufacturing firm’s brand positioning with core brand values is not a decision that should be taken lightly, and brand values should not be chosen simply because they are trendy.
 Clear and focused brand values should be the roadmap for future decision making in your manufacturing firm.
 Choosing superficial or vague brand values will prove to be problematic when tough decisions need to be made.
 This is why it’s important to take time and carefully consider your brand’s values in order to establish a clear stance on issues they address.

 Developing Your Manufacturing Brand Values